JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 <img src="select-multiple-builds.png" alt="Selecting multiple builds" width="750"/>

+## Kotlin DSL update: Import statements include only current DSL version

+Since this version, all `import` statements in a [Kotlin DSL](kotlin-dsl.md) code no longer include the DSL version specification.
+Instead, the version is determined automatically based on the current server's version.
+This change affects how a DSL code appears in the _View as Code_ mode in TeamCity and removes irrelevant suggestions when writing `import` statements manually in an IDE.
+It concerns only newly created projects — the syntax of existing projects is supported for compatibility.

 ## Perforce integration update: Automatic creation of Helix Swarm test runs and status synchronization with builds

 [Commit Status Publisher](commit-status-publisher.md) has a new option for sending build status reports to Perforce Helix Swarm — **Create Swarm Test**.
 If you enable it, TeamCity will [create a test run](https://www.perforce.com/manuals/swarm/Content/Swarm/swarm-apidoc_endpoint_integration_tests.html#Create_a__testrun_for_a_review_version) on the Helix Swarm server and update its status according to the build status in TeamCity.